erjank/teaching/load.md

   examples for use in programming workshops.**
 * **Learners can explain what Parson's Problems are and construct Parson's Problems for use in programming workshops.**
-* **Learners can describe ways in which they differ from their own learners and what effect those differences have on instruction.**
+* **Instructors can describe ways in which they differ from their own learners and what effect those differences have on instruction.**

 In 2006, Kirschner, Sweller, and Clark published a paper titled "Why